jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 suitable for use with the Number Theoretic Transform (called "FFT-friendly" in
 {{!VDAF}}).

-> TODO: Describe the features of `Field` we need for Mastic.

 ## XOF {#xof}

 An implementation of the `Xof` interface in {{Section 6.2 of !VDAF}} is required.
 This object implements an XOF that takes a short seed and some auxiliary data as input and outputs a string of any length required for the application.

-> TODO: Describe the features of `Xof` we need for Mastic.

 ## FLP {#flp}